icezimmer/StructuredStateSpaceReservoir/README.md

 # Machine Learning Framework

-This repository houses a machine learning framework designed for ease of use in benchmarking classification tasks across a variety of datasets, including Sequential MNIST, CIFAR-10, and Pathfinder.
+This repository houses a machine learning framework designed for ease of use in benchmarking classification tasks across a variety of datasets, including Sequential MNIST, CIFAR-10, and LRA benchmark.
 The framework supports various models and configurations, facilitating comparative studies and experiments.

 ## Getting Started